skumar237/STAT_628_Project/README.md

 Code: The code files are organized and can run separately, covering our entire problem analysis.

-Data: Containing the raw and cleaned data.
+Data: Containing the raw and cleaned data.For the data is too big we splited it into 9 parts

 Plots: containing all plots/images produced in our analysis.